ralfbiedert/cheats.rs/content/_index.md

 - Runtime will execute from worker thread.
 Might or might not be thread that invoked runtime.
 - When executing, worker thread runs until end, or until it encounters _another_ state machine `x`.
 - If control passed to `x` via `x.await`, worker thread continues with that one instead.
 - At some point a low-level state machine invoked via `.await` might not be ready.
+In that the case worker thread returns all the way up to runtime so it can drive another Future. -->

+At each `x.await`, state machine passes control to subordinate state machine `x`.
+At some point a low-level state machine invoked via `.await` might not be ready.
 In that the case worker thread returns all the way up to runtime so it can drive another Future.

-In other words, at each `.await`, worker thread might return and runtime:
+Some time later the runtime:
-- **Might** resume execution later.
+- **might** resume execution.
 It usually does, unless `sm` / `Future` dropped.
-- **Might** resume with the previous worker **or another** worker thread (depends on runtime).
+- **might** resume with the previous worker **or another** worker thread (depends on runtime).

-Simplified diagram:
+Simplified diagram for code written inside an `async` block :

 <!-- Otherwise the rows wrap on small devices and look ugly -->
 <div style="overflow:auto;">